-Suboxone vs. Methadone – Methadone is a synthetic, full opioid agonist and prescription drug that was introduced in 1947, and since that time it has been commonly used for opioid replacement therapy among those addicted to more powerful opioids, such as heroin.
+Suboxone vs. Methadone – Methadone is a synthetic, full opioid agonist and a prescription drug that was introduced in 1947, and since that time it has been commonly used for opioid replacement therapy among those addicted to more powerful opioids, such as heroin.
 Despite having success in addiction treatment, over the years, a darker side of methadone use has come to light.
 An increasing number of people have found themselves addicted to the same drug originally intended to help them manage their substance abuse problem.

 Following this response to the growing danger of methadone abuse, in 2002, the British drug company Reckitt Benckiser released a drug known as Suboxone.
 This prescription medication includes a combination of buprenorphine and naloxone and was initially marketed as a potential replacement for methadone.